Join us for a summer of research, innovation, and discovery!

 • The RISS-Poland Partnership Project Applicants

-• German Academic Exchange Service (DAAD) RISE Applicants (Please apply through the DAAD RISE Portal.)
+• German Academic Exchange Service (DAAD) RISE Applicants (Please apply through the DAAD RISE Portal & RISS portals.)

 Ineligibility Includes: